DistAlgo/alda/README.md

 	- `QUERY` specifies the analysis to perform, and can take value from:
 		- `'loopdepth'`: compute the depth of for-loops
 		- `'candidate'`: identify candidate for-loops that might be transformable to comprehensions
-		- `'forToCompSimple'`: run the basic transformer to translate for-loops into comprehensions
+		- `'forToCompSimple'`: run the basic transformer to transform for-loops into comprehensions
 2. the output of the analysis will be in the `output` folder

 ## 3. Using the extension with constraints